 Counselling may be able to offer insight into these and other concerns in a genuine, accepting and non-judgmental environment.
 Or it may be that it could be useful to talk about your situation with a trained professional who is not a friend, colleague or family member.

 I have a background in sport and I am increasingly contacted by sportsmen and women looking to explore certain areas of their lives.
-These are generally men with little or no experience of counselling or psychotherapy, who previously may have thought a 'talking therapy' wasn't for them but were curious as to what was involved.
+These are often people with little or no experience of counselling or psychotherapy, who previously may have thought a 'talking therapy' wasn't for them but were curious as to what was involved.
 They tell me there might be stigma attached to therapy, or a perceived sense of weakness for not being able to 'sort things out' on their own.
 What they invariably find is that opening up, talking about and addressing certain issues they might have, actually makes them stronger both mentally and emotionally, increasing their ability to communicate their thoughts and feelings and what they want.
 This can help with relationships, decision-making, confidence, self-belief, work aspirations and general enjoyment of life.

 Training, qualifications & experience